-Professor Gabrielle Cooper
+Professor Gabrielle Cooper OAM

-Qualifications Relevant Experience B Pharm, DHP, PhD, MAICD, MPSA, MSHPA
+B Pharm, DHP, PhD, MAICD, MPSA, MSHPA

-Professor of Pharmacy in the Faculty of Health at the University of Canberra having established the Discipline of Pharmacy in 2004.
-Gabrielle has had extensive national and international experience in hospital pharmacy and her research interests include clinical toxicology, pharmacist and technician education, dementia care and communication between health care settings and providers.
-She is a member of the ACT Branch Committee of the Pharmaceutical Society of Australia and the Society of Hospital Pharmacists and a range of other professional committees with a focus on optimal medication management and improved communication between consumers and care providers.
+Until June 30 2018, Gabrielle was the Professor of Pharmacy in the Faculty of Health at the University of Canberra having established the Discipline of Pharmacy in 2004.
+Gabrielle has extensive national and international experience in hospital pharmacy and her research interests include clinical toxicology, pharmacist and technician education, dementia care and communication between health care settings and providers.
+In 2017 she was awarded the Medal of the Order of Australia (OAM) in the Australia Day Honours List for service to the pharmacy sector, and to tertiary education.

+Gabrielle is a member of the ACT Branch Committee of the Pharmaceutical Society of Australia and a range of other professional committees with a focus on optimal medication management and improved communication between consumers and care providers.

-Chair of the Board (from 27 October 2016)
+Chair of the Board